 - A merger or acquisition.
 This is a point when companies can waste tremendous resources, either by not respecting the equity in existing brands or overestimating brand equity.
 Do you keep the old brands?
 Combine them?
 Ditch them?
 Making these decisions emotionally can cost hundreds of thousands of dollars in wasted activity and squandered opportunity.

 - Building out a marketing department for the first time.
-This one might seem a little counterintuitive, but it’s very beneficial to already have a clearly articulated brand strategy, brand language, and some brand standards before you build out a substantial internal team.
+It’s very beneficial to already have a clearly articulated brand strategy, brand language, and some brand standards before you build out a substantial internal team.
 Doing this work first means that the leadership team will better understand the skillsets they need to bring in house.
 They will also be able to attract more seasoned and expert talent that can drive the organization forward.
 If potential employees can see and feel the vision for the brand, they can better understand how they fit into the future picture.

 If you are facing any one of these pivotal moments in your company, brand strategy can bring clarity, confidence, and efficiency to your next move.

-And if you need expert guidance to walk you through the basics of crafting a brand strategy, check out our new custom workshop, Build Your Brand Strategy.
-Over two sessions, we will work with your leadership team to evaluate your opportunities, demystify branding best practices with some simple tools, and let you benefit from our years of experience working with companies who have faced the same questions, challenges, and turning points.
+Lastly, if you need expert guidance to walk you through the basics of crafting a brand strategy, check out our new custom workshop, Build Your Brand Strategy.
+Over two sessions, we will work with your leadership team to achieve three goals.
+Evaluate your opportunities.
+Demystify branding best practices with some simple tools, and let you benefit from our years of experience working with companies who have faced the same questions, challenges, and turning points.